Backup and Disaster Recovery¶

 Once IT is contacted about an SSO outage issue, they can temporarily change a user’s account from SSO to email-password using the System Console, and the end user can use password to claim the account, until the SSO outage is over and the account can be converted back to SSO.

-If the administrator is unable to log into the System Console because of the SSO outage, they can switch their authentication method to email-password to gain access using the command line tool.
+If the System Admin is unable to log into the System Console because of the SSO outage, they can switch their authentication method to email-password to gain access using the command line tool.

 When the outage is over, it’s critical to switch everyone back to SSO from email-password to maintain consistency and security.